Samnem25/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is readme file created for new Directory
+this is readme file is  script that changes the working directory to the user’s home directory.